4 Questions to Ask a Contractor on How to Minimize Ice Dams

 That’s it.
 That’s the only way.
 If you have proper insulation and ventilation, snow can and will sit on your roof.
 However, the melt and freeze are minimized.

 #3 What is The Right Attic Insulation?

 The answer to this question is different for every house and the same for every house.
-You may not need as much insulation as the next house, but you do need the same R-value.
+You may not need as much insulation as the next house, but you need the same R-value.

 Insulation’s R-value relates to how much thermal protection it offers.
 Less expensive types of insulation – the fiberglass – may have to be layered more thickly than a very high R-value insulation like spray foam.

 The recommended ceiling R-value for the Lower Peninsula in Michigan (zone 5) according to Michigan’s Department of Licensing and Regulatory Affairs has the rating of 38.
-This typically means 10 – 14 inches of insulation, depending on what type you use.
+This recommendation typically means 10 – 14 inches of insulation, depending on what type you use.

 #4 How Do You Properly Ventilate an Attic Space?